 The steering is quick, and after a few minutes guiding this big car from bend to bend becomes almost intuitive.
 However, due to this it can also come to feel disconnected – quite unnerving, and takes some getting used to.
 In our eyes, the 812 is not quite as good-looking as its predecessor, either.

 Despite the marginally negative aspects, we really are splitting hairs.
 The car is miraculous.
 We had no idea how the 812 Superfast could be moved on to another level to that of the F12, or if in fact there was another level at all, but Ferrari has managed it and created an all-time great supercar.

 Lamborghini Aventador SVJ

-As all V12 Lamborghinis should, the Aventador SVJ most certainly has the intimidation factor - it’s an essential part of the Lamborghini recipe after all.
-Lift the scissor door, drop into the comically uncomfortable bucket seat and you’ll find that visibility is limited to say the least.
-Its girder-like A pillars have always compromised forward visibility, and thanks to the addition of new ALA ducting, rearward visibility is further reduced too, not so much a letterbox any more as a slip window in a modern art gallery.
-Look through the side mirrors and you’ll see little more than chiseled flank.
+The Aventador SVJ – as all V12 Lamborghinis should – has the intimidation factor.
+It’s an essential part of the Lamborghini recipe after all.
+Lift the scissor door and drop into the comically uncomfortable bucket seat and you’ll find that visibility is limited to say the least.
+Its girder-like A-pillars have always compromised forward visibility, and thanks to the addition of new ALA ducting, rearward visibility is further reduced too – not so much a letterbox any more as a slit window in a modern art gallery.
+Look through the side mirrors and you’ll see little more than chiseled flanks.
 It’s a proper supercar, then.

-Although this is a more focussed version of the standard Aventador S, at 1,525kg it’s not quite what you’d call featherweight.
-Brake from high speed and you’ll be made very aware of the heavy V12 behind you, the car teetering on its tip toes.
-The enormous ceramic brakes have a softer pedal feel than one of McLaren’s track-oriented offerings, but there’s good modulation on offer and no questions over their outright stopping ability.
+Although this is a more focussed version of the standard Aventador S, at 1525kg it’s not quite what you’d call featherweight.
+Brake from high speed and you’ll be made very aware of the heavy V12 behind you, the car teetering on its tiptoes.
+The enormous ceramic brakes have a softer pedal feel than those of one of McLaren’s track-oriented offerings, but there’s good modulation on offer and no questions over their outright stopping ability.